-- 7. Carefully fit Saw Blade inside the Blade Guard and guide it onto the Spindle, ensuring the Teeth of the Blade are facing down at the front of the Saw. - 8.
-Align the double "D" Flats on the Blade Washer with the flats on the Spindle and fit the Washer onto the Spindle. - 9.
+- 8. Align the double "D" Flats on the Blade Washer with the flats on the Spindle and fit the Washer onto the Spindle. - 9.
 Lock the Spindle by depressing the Spindle Lock Button.
-Screw in the Blade Bolt , remembering to thread it Counterclockwise.
+Screw in the Blade Bolt A, remembering to thread it Counterclockwise.
 Tighten Blade Bolt securely using the provided Blade Wrench.